bpelunit/bpelunit/TEMPLATES.markdown

 There are several things to keep in mind:

 - Data sources belong to one of the *types* registered in the extension registry.
 You can use one of the predefined data source types, or you can implement and register your own.
 Each of the predefined data source types are described in the "Predefined data source types" section.
 - Data sources load their contents either from the text content of their `<contents>` nested element, or from the external reference linked to from the `src` attribute of the `<dataSource>` element.
 Both cannot be used at the same time.
-Currently, only nested `<contents>` elements work, but in the future external references will accept file paths and URLs.
+You can use these values in the `src` attribute:
+  - Absolute file paths
+  - Relative file paths (from the directory with the `.bpts` file)
+  - `http://`, `file://` and all other URL types `java.net.URL` can load
 - The behaviour of a data source can be customized by setting the right *properties*.
 Please refer to the documentation for that data source type to obtain a list of the available properties and their accepted values.

 ### Register a new data source type ###